mfc0d1ng/A-flexible-array-in-C-language/README.md

 You can download it <a href="https://github.com/user-attachments/files/22059006/libArray.zip">here</a>

 <h2>How to install?</h2>
-Unzip the downloaded file and move libarray.so to /usr/lib
+Unzip the downloaded file and move libArray.so to /usr/lib

 <h2>How to link?</h2>
-You can link the library to your C project as follows: gcc example.c -l array
+You can link the library to your C project as follows: gcc example.c -l Array

 <br>
 <h2> Examples </h2>